Fright Night: 7 Movies Perfect for Halloween

 For some people, it’s just not Halloween without the Saw movies.
 It all started in 2004 when director James Wan (more recently, The Conjuring) and writer/actor Leigh Whannell made a film with Danny Glover that took only 18 days to shoot.
 The filming schedule was grueling, and the stress and the tension shows through in every dirt-stained, grimy, bloody frame.

-A serial “killer” named Jigsaw traps victims whom he thinks are undeserving of life, and he tests them to extremes in order to better understand the human condition—forcing them either to escape or to kill themselves.
+A serial “killer” named Jigsaw traps victims whom he thinks are undeserving of life.
+Once trapped, he tests them to extremes in order to better understand the human condition — forcing them either to escape or to kill themselves.
 Though a bit similar to David Fincher’s Se7en, the premise is a good one, and the film seems as though it’s going to snap from tension any minute.

 Children of the Corn (1984)